-Our Law Offices of Frank M. Nunes, Inc personal injury lawyer in Fresno knows that it may be obvious that kids are much more vulnerable to dog bites because of their size and inability to escape when a dog attacks.
+Our Nunes Law, Inc personal injury lawyer in Fresno knows that it may be obvious that kids are much more vulnerable to dog bites because of their size and inability to escape when a dog attacks.

 There are several other reasons why children are more susceptible to dog bites than adults, too.
 Since children do not have the ability to understand social cues, including when a dog is upset, angry, or threatened, they will continue to interact with the animal, which can lead to significant bites or attacks.